nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 **<>** - Optional inputs.

-All instances of commands and code will be highlighted in blue and will have a different font.
+:bulb:All instances of commands and code will be highlighted in grey and will have a different font.

 ## Quick Start